23 Ways To Relieve Morning Sickness - Baby Chick

 Ginger tea

 Ginger is an alternative remedy believed to settle the stomach and alleviate nausea.7 See if you can find ginger ale made with real ginger.
 Most supermarket ginger ales aren’t made with real ginger.
 You can grate some fresh ginger into hot water to make ginger tea, or try using ginger candies or crystallized ginger for a similar effect.
-Ginger is your friend.
-Whether cooked, spiced, candied, raw, or in ale form, ginger is beneficial.
+Many people find ginger helpful in a variety of forms, including tea, candies, fresh ginger, and ginger ale made with real ginger.

 Research suggests that taking powdered ginger root in capsule form may also offer some relief.8 Unfortunately, you cannot be sure how much active ingredient is in these ginger supplements, so talk to your doctor before taking them.